 This guide will show you how to create a personal media streaming server with Raspberry PI and Emby.

-We’ll use also an USB device to collect our media files to be streamed.
-This device will be simply a flash disk in my test, but the procedure is the same for an USD Drive.
+We’ll use also a USB device to collect our media files to be streamed.
+This device will be simply a flash disk in my test, but the procedure is the same for a USD Drive.
 An alternative option could be using a NAS.
-To have a working configuration, we’ll erase the USB disk, to take care to have an empty one or you could loose all existing data inside it.
+To have a working configuration, we’ll erase the USB disk, to take care to have an empty one or you could lose all existing data inside it.

 What Is Emby

-It has also a parental control, so that you can easily control what your children are watching and filter content.
-It can be installed on many platforms.
+It has also parental control so that you can easily control what your children are watching and filter content.

 What We Need

 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 - Raspberry PI computer Board (including proper power supply or using a smartphone micro USB charger with at least 3A)